 Kimball left the firm in 18867, and Parkins & Wheeler were associated for a brief period between 1886 and 1887,8 with one project from the firm surviving: the Oglethorpe County Courthouse (1887) in Lexington, Georgia, also credited to Parkins.9

 Wheeler practiced independently from 1887 to 1890, and while he wasn’t an exceptional designer, his work was a little more skillful and interesting than most Atlanta architects of the era.
-His designs demonstrated an understanding of national architectural trends, and it appears he was particularly influenced by the work of H.H.
-Richardson.
+His designs demonstrated an understanding of national architectural trends, and it appears the work of H.H.
+Richardson particularly influenced him.

 In the late 1880s, Wheeler secured extensive work in several Alabama boomtowns, and 2 homes in Anniston, Alabama, are the only known extant works from his solo period.